nus-tic4001-AY2021S1/ip/docs/README.md

 # The Duke Who Manages Tasks

 A Personal Assistant Chatbot that helps a person to keep track of various things.
-It's named after the Java mascot _Duke_.
+It's named after the Java mascot _Duke_, with a medieval setting added to it.

 Useful links:
 * [User Guide](https://github.com/Impala36/ip/blob/master/docs/UserGuide.md)